ActualCassandra/SecuringMultiVendorCloudsPart2/README.md

 ## Registration Link
 https://aka.ms/securingmvc-regp2

+## Event Presentation PDF
+A PDF version of the presentation from the event will be made available within a week of the event finishing.

+*Link coming soon*

 ### Part 1
 If you want to know more about securing multivendor clouds from an identity perspective, please check out the [github repo for Part 1](https://github.com/LuciBlanchardMSFT/SecuringMultiVendorClouds).
 However, it is not a requirement for Part 2.